High availability

-High availability (HA) is a characteristic of a system which aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.
+High availability (HA) is a characteristic of a system that aims to ensure an agreed level of operational performance, usually uptime, for a higher than normal period.

-Modernization has resulted in an increased reliance on these systems.
-For example, hospitals and data centers require high availability of their systems to perform routine daily activities.
-Availability refers to the ability of the user community to obtain a service or good, access the system, whether to submit new work, update or alter existing work, or collect the results of previous work.
-If a user cannot access the system, it is – from the user's point of view – unavailable.
-Generally, the term downtime is used to refer to periods when a system is unavailable.
+There is now more dependence on these systems as a result of modernization.
+For example, to carry out their regular daily tasks, hospitals and data centers need their systems to be highly available.
+Availability refers to the ability of the user to access a service or system, whether to submit new work, update or modify existing work, or retrieve the results of previous work.
+If a user cannot access the system, it is considered unavailable from the user's perspective.
+The term downtime is generally used to refer to describe periods when a system is unavailable.